Having surgery for ovarian cancer

 - contains clots.

-After 6 weeks, your wounds are likely to be healed and you can have sex again.
-But it may take longer than this for your energy levels and sex drive to return.
+After 6 weeks, your wounds are likely to have healed.
+This means you should be able to have sex again.
+But it may take longer than this for your energy levels and sex drive to improve.

-You will be recovering for some time after you go home, so take things easy for a few weeks.
+After surgery, you will need to take things easy for a few weeks.
 It can take 3 months or more to fully recover.
 It may take longer if you have chemotherapy as well.

 For about 12 weeks, avoid any activity that:

 - involves heavy lifting, pushing, pulling or stretching.

 Your physiotherapist or nurse will give you advice.